 Simponi works by blocking tumor necrosis factor (TNF), which plays an important"...

-|Adverse Reaction||% of Patients with Adverse Events|
+|Adverse Reaction||% of Patients with Adverse Reactions|

 (n = 87)

-In 3342 patients in uncontrolled clinical studies, the following adverse events occurred at a frequency of 5% or greater and appeared to increase in frequency with increasing dose: asthenia, fever, flu syndrome, pain, abdominal pain, back pain, flatulence, gastrointestinal bleeding, arthralgia, and rhinitis.
+In 3342 patients in uncontrolled clinical studies, the following adverse reactions occurred at a frequency of 5 percent or greater and appeared to increase in frequency with increasing dose: asthenia, fever, flu syndrome, pain, abdominal pain, back pain, flatulence, gastrointestinal bleeding, arthralgia, and rhinitis.

 Read the Asacol (mesalamine delayed-release tablets) Side Effects Center for a complete guide to possible side effects